boernsen-development/TrainAnnouncements/README.md

 All sound and image files are licensed under Creative Commons Attribution 4.0 International (CC BY 4.0) https://creativecommons.org/licenses/by/4.0/

-Everything else is under the following MIT License
+Everything else is under the following MIT License:

 Copyright (c) 2022 boernsen-development (<77436741+boernsen-development@users.noreply.github.com>)